raheemazeezabiodun/git-cheatsheet/README.md

 Applying a stash
 * `git stash apply`  # apply last stash
 * `git stash apply stash@{stash_number}`   # apply specific stash

+Avoid resolving merge conflicts and rebase all the time
+* `git config rerere.enabled true` turn on git rerere for the project, pass --global to enable for all projects

+    - This will use the first step in resolving a conflict for future conflicts